 Focus on Content

 It’s pretty tough to further our branding efforts without a serious focus on creating amazing content.
-Remember that people are accustomed to receiving all types of advertisements and clickbait content each and every day.
+Remember that people are accustomed to receiving all types of advertisements and clickbait each and every day.

 We need to completely disconnect from the mundane and instead overhaul the way our content is delivered and the level of quality it contains.

 Don’t put a cap on your creativity!
 Remember that most people will enjoy something if the overall content is quality.
-It doesn’t matter if it’s an ad trying to sell something or a random story – the content is key.
+It doesn’t matter if it’s an ad trying to sell something or a random story – the quality is key.

 Give Audiences a Reason to Listen